-Gastroenterology special issue highlights the pancreasMay 8th, 2013 in Diseases, Conditions, Syndromes /
+Gastroenterology special issue highlights the pancreasMay 8, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The editors of Gastroenterology, the official journal of the American Gastroenterological Association (AGA) Institute, are pleased to announce the publication of this year's highly anticipated special 13th issue.
 Published each May, the 13th issue is devoted to a particular gastroenterological topic of broad interest; this year's topic is the biology, diseases and therapy of the pancreas.
 To access the 13th issue in its entirety, please visit http://www.gastrojournal.org/issues?issue_key=S0016-5085(13)X0005-8.

 In conjunction with Editor-in-Chief M. Bishr Omary, PhD, MD, this issue was developed by internationally renowned experts in the pancreas: Diane M. Simeone, MD, associate editor for Gastroenterology, and Stephen J. Pandol, MD, Gastroenterology editorial board member.

 "Our goal in this special issue of Gastroenterology is to present readers with a variety of topics related to the exocrine pancreas and its disorders that will spur innovations and lead to critical new treatments," said Dr. Simeone from the University of Michigan Medical Center in Ann Arbor, MI.
 The pancreas has two main functions—the exocrine function, which helps in digestion, and the endocrine function, which helps regulate blood sugar.